CodedByHasan/QR-Code-Generator/README.md

 node index.js
 ```

 Enter a URL.
 The QR code will be generated and stored in `qr_img.png`.
 The URL will be stored in `URL.txt`.
+A QR code has been provided that will take the user to `www.google.com`.